mdklenk/UnityTest/README.md

     }
 ```

-UnityPlayer is passed through an initialization method (it is apparently bad practice to use default constructor so it is extra)
+UnityPlayer is passed through an extra initialization method (don't use default constructor in fragments).
+This could be improved upon by creating a UnityPlayer singleton class which contains all methods pertaining the Unity part of the project.
 ```
  //initialize once when Fragment is built for the first time in activity
     public static UnityFragment newInstance(UnityPlayer unityPlayer){